 As a Christian school, we worked together as a team involving, pupils, staff, governors and parents to choose the following six Christian values representative of our Church of England school.
 Our Christian values inform every aspect of our school community life, and are embedded in all our policies.

-Our Reverend from St. George’s Church, Wrotham (Reverend Edward Wright) regularly leads our worship to help us reinforce our understanding of each value as he shares stories from the Bible and reflects on what they mean for us in our every day life.
-Children have opportunities to plan, prepare and lead worship for the whole school through the school faith group, the Leading Lights and also as they organise worship at key points in the Christian calendar for the whole school community.
+The Rector from St. George’s Church, Wrotham (Rector Edward Wright) regularly leads our worship to help us reinforce our understanding of each value as he shares stories from the Bible and reflects on what they mean for us in our every day life.
+Children have opportunities to plan, prepare and lead worship for the whole school.

 Each term we focus on a different Christian Value.
 This is done explicitly through our Collective Worship time and also throughout our curriculum.
 Children have regular opportunities to reflect on each value and to develop an understanding of the Value in action.
 Each Friday, in our Celebration Worship, we acknowledge children who have demonstrated these values.